DiscoverAI/sars-cov-2-drug-design/README.md

 about the virus you can read.

 ## Setup
+Before you start make sure that your public ssh key is available in Github.
 This is a git repository with submodules.
 To get the submodules run:
 ```bash
 git submodule update --init --recursive
 ```